-PROJECTS PROGRAMS PORTFOLIOS Scope Restricted Broad and subjected to variations Oriented to business, follow corporate strategy Change Management Policy Avoided Accepted and exploited Continuously monitored Performance Criteria Project's completion according to time, cost, and result ROI, benefits, and new capabilities brought to the company Aggregate performance and impact on business Organizational Relationships Mainly with professional figures employed in the projects With stakeholders and project managers With top management and staff personnel Required Competencies Authoritativeness in operational tasks and team building ability Political and strategical Analysis and decision- making ability Planning Detailed realization, closely followed Aggregate realization, continuously revised Aggregate realization, continuously revised Monitoring Direct Governance Observation of results and performances of projects and programs
+PROJECTS PROGRAMS PORTFOLIOS Scope Restricted Broad and subjected to Oriented to business, variations follow corporate strategy Change Management Avoided Accepted and exploited Continuously monitored Policy Performance Criteria Project's completion ROI, benefits, and new Aggregate performance according to time, cost, capabilities brought to and impact on business and result the company Organizational Mainly with professional With stakeholders and With top management Relationships figures employed in the project managers and staff personnel projects Required Authoritativeness in Political and strategical Analysis and decision- Competencies operational tasks and making ability team building ability Planning Detailed realization, Aggregate realization, Aggregate realization, closely followed continuously revised continuously revised Monitoring Direct Governance Observation of results and performances of projects and programs

-Table 3.0 Comparison Between Projects, Programs, And Portfolios
+Table 3.0 Comparison Between Projects, Programs, And Portfolios23

 A first key component of a company's project portfolio is then constituted by those projects that the organization undertakes to implement its strategic policies and actions, to modify them, on the technological and organizational components of the firm's operations.
 These projects' goal is to increment the company's capabilities to create value but, on the other hand, they will not directly add value since it will be created by the operations (i.e., the implementation of a new production line, the acquisition of a new production technology, etc.).
 At the same time, companies do not improve their capabilities just through projects whose deliverable is specifically constituted of a structural or organizational change.
 Companies prepare more operative projects (i.e., development of a new product) and, thanks to the new competencies learned, also these projects end up causing an organizational change, that can have strategic value.
 By noticing this, the firm's product development plan gains a fundamental role in the corporate strategy.
 From one side, it becomes the endpoint of the traditional hierarchical approach of strategy: the firm set a strategic direction, from which derives a set of projects, which in turn determine a change in company assets (material or knowledge) and, based on those assets, the company can develop new products.
-On the other side, the product's development plan turns into the starting point of an alternative approach: the company identifies a strategic direction and implements a product development plan that is partially (and intentionally) not aligned with the organizational competencies; by engaging in such actions, the company expects to clash with its limits and to acquire, through a (or more) learning process, those missing assets.
+On the other side, the product's development plan turns into the starting point of an alternative approach24: the company identifies a strategic direction and implements a product development plan that is partially (and intentionally) not aligned with the organizational competencies; by engaging in such actions, the company expects to clash with its limits and to acquire, through a (or more) learning process, those missing assets.
 This means that, in practice, many of the operational projects (as the development of new technology, new product, or the entrance in a new market) acquire a value that goes beyond the economic return attributable to the same.

-&lt;sup>23 Cantamessa, M., Rafaele, C., Cobos, E. (2007).
+23 Cantamessa, M., Rafaele, C., Cobos, E. (2007).
 Il Project Management.
 Un approccio sistematico alla gestione dei progetti. s.l.: Isedi, 2007.